Can you claim flight compensation for an overbooked flight?

 Help from MYFLYRIGHT

 If you experienced denied boarding due to airline overbooking, you can always contact MYFLYRIGHT.
 To avoid the financial risk, as well as the time-consuming and stressful nature of the process, you can delegate your case to us.
 We are experts in passenger rights and we can help you get the compensation you are entitled to.
 If you wish, MYFLYRIGHT will pursue your case against the airline without any cost risk.
-Only in successful cases is a service fee of 25% plus VAT charged, saving the passenger time and stress.

 Below you will find a list of the most common cases of airline overbooking that we have processed.